Liisa Oviir

 Liisa Oviir (born 1 March 1977) is an Estonian lawyer and politician who was Estonia's Minister of Entrepreneurship from 2015 to 2016.
-Oviir has graduated from the Faculty of Law of the University of Tartu in 2000.

 Early life

 Liisa Oviir is the mother of two sons.
 She has been divorced from her husband since 2010.
-Her father is a lawyer and civil servant Mihkel Oviir and her mother is politician Siiri Oviir.
-Her father's grandfather was pastor Madis Oviir.
+Her father is lawyer and civil servant Mihkel Oviir and her mother is politician Siiri Oviir.
+Her great-grandfather was pastor Madis Oviir.

 Career

 From 1997–1998, Liisa Oviir served as a referent in the Estonian Embassy in London.
-She worked as a lawyer in Tallink from 1998–2008 and Eesti Energia from 2008–2015.
+Oviir graduated from the Faculty of Law of the University of Tartu in 2000.
+She worked as a lawyer for Tallink from 1998 to 2008 and Eesti Energia from 2008 to 2015.

 On 14 September 2015, Oviir became the Minister of Entrepreneurship in Taavi Rõivas' second cabinet.
 She is a member of the Social Democratic Party.